nesi/resbaz2020_bash/main.md

 #### Subshells

 Single parentheses `$()` will run the enclosed command in a *subshell*.
+A subshell is another instance of bash running inside your script.
 Whatever would usually be printed to your terminal will be substituted in place.

 A very simple example.